Mississippi Burning: Plot

-In 1964, three civil rights workers – two Jewish and one black – go missing while in Jessup County, Mississippi, organizing a voter registry for African Americans.
+In 1964, three civil rights workers – two Jewish and one black – went missing while they were in fictional Jessup County, Mississippi (the actual events took place in Neshoba County), organizing a voter registry for African Americans.
 The FBI sends Alan Ward and Rupert Anderson to investigate.
 Ward is a Northerner, senior in rank but much younger than Anderson, and approaches the investigation by the book.
-In contrast, Anderson, a former Mississippi sheriff, is more nuanced in his approach.
+In contrast, Anderson, a former sheriff in Mississippi, is more nuanced in his approach.
 The pair find it difficult to conduct interviews with the local townspeople, as Sheriff Ray Stuckey and his deputies influence the public and are linked to a branch of the Ku Klux Klan.

+With the help of the son of a local pastor, the FBI is finally able to bring forward a witness who saw Klansmen firebomb a house, and three white men are arrested and tried for felony arson.
+A local judge, however, gives the men a token suspended sentence while deriding the FBI as "outside agitators" who provoked the men to violence.
+He then releases the men, who promptly hang the witness's father and attempt to kill the witness.
+The FBI evacuates the family to the north and realizes they will receive no help at all from local authorities.

-The wife of Deputy Sheriff Clinton Pell reveals to Anderson in a discreet conversation that the three missing men have been murdered and their bodies buried in an earthen dam.
-Pell beats his wife brutally in retribution after discovering her betrayal.
+Meanwhile, Anderson has developed a close relationship with the wife of Deputy Sheriff Clinton Pell, who, in a tearful confession, reveals to Anderson that the three missing men have been murdered by her husband and his Klansmen accomplices, who then buried the bodies in an earthen dam.
+After the bodies are discovered, revealing to the nation that the disappearance of the civil rights workers was murder, Pell brutally beats his wife for her betrayal.